TheLime1/cs2-trade-up/logic.md

 - It belongs to a collection that has eligible inputs at the lower rarity
 - It has the correct rarity (one tier above inputs)
-- It matches the StatTrak™ status of inputs
+- It matches the StatTrak™ status of inputs **and** has a StatTrak variant available (if required)
 - It has valid pricing data
+- StatTrak outputs must actually exist in the target collection/rarity combination

 ---